Dave Sharma: Early life and education

 Sharma was born in Vancouver, British Columbia, Canada in 1975.
 His father is a Trinidadian of Indian heritage and his mother was from Sydney.
 His family moved to Turramurra in Sydney, in 1979.
 Sharma's mother died of breast cancer, and he was raised by his father.

 Sharma attended secondary school at Turramurra High School in Sydney.
 He matriculated in 1993 with the highest possible Tertiary Entrance Rank of 100.

 Sharma studied a Bachelor of Arts at Cambridge University between 1994 and 1997.
-He initially studied natural sciences but transferred to law in 1995 (his second year) and graduated in law with first class honours.
-He then returned to Sydney and studied medicine at Sydney Medical School.
+He initially studied natural sciences but transferred to law in 1995 (his second year) and graduated in law with first-class honours.
+He then returned to Sydney and studied medicine at Sydney Medical School, the University of Sydney.
 Following a year of studying medicine, he began working as a public servant for the Department of Foreign Affairs and Trade and completed a master's degree in International Relations through Deakin University.

-Sharma was one of seven Liberal MPs in the 46th Parliament of Australia who have obtained degrees at an Oxbridge or Ivy League university, the others being Alan Tudge, Angus Taylor, Andrew Laming, Josh Frydenberg, Greg Hunt and Paul Fletcher.
+Sharma was one of seven Liberal MPs in the 46th Parliament of Australia who had obtained degrees at an Oxbridge or Ivy League university, the others being Alan Tudge, Angus Taylor, Andrew Laming, Josh Frydenberg, Greg Hunt and Paul Fletcher.